Back to blog

 }

-The `source` must be set to `universal_ecommerce`, and `parse` should be set to `True`.
+The `source` must be set to `universal`, and `parse` should be set to `True`.
 This will make sure the API parses the HTML content of the given Walmart category pages and returns a structured JSON object with the results.
 You’ll also have to pass the `parsing_instructions` that you’ve created in the previous step.

 Send a POST request